| Since 2010

 Ok, so you've decided you want to use cloth diapers for your baby and pocket diapers look like what you want to try, but how do you use them?
 Let's start from the top!

 Now, the location of the pocket where you stuff your absorbency in varies from brand to brand and isn't too relevant.
 There are pocket diapers with the opening at the front (like AMP One Size Duo Diapers).
-There are pocket diapers with the opening at the back (like Kanga Care's Rumparooz One Size Diapers or Cotton Babies' BumGenius 5.0).
-There are even ones where the pocket is in the middle at the widest part of the diaper for easier stuffing (like AppleCheeks) or ones that open at both the front and the back (think Thirsties).
+There are pocket diapers with the opening at the back (like Kanga Care's Rumparooz One Size Diapers.
+Some where the pocket is in the middle or ones that open at both the front and the back (think Thirsties).

 What goes inside the pocket to provide the absorbency?

 Well, that's up to you.
-Depending on the brand, the inserts may come included when you purchase the diaper.
-This is true for BumGenius 5.0, Rumparooz and Thirsties pocket diapers or they may be sold separately (AppleCheeks, AMP, Elemental Joy etc).
+Depending on the brand, the inserts may come included when you purchase the diaper or you might purchase them separately.
+You can choose the inserts that match the brand of diaper, or use something like a tri-folded prefold or a pad folded flat.
 Inserts can be made from synthetic man-made materials such as microfiber (polyester), or natural fabrics such as bamboo, hemp, cotton, wool or blends of those.
-Sometimes inserts can even be a combo of 2 different pieces of fabric that snap together (ex. one part microfiber that snaps onto for example a layer of hemp), or you might see inserts that are natural fabric on the outside with a layer of microfiber sandwiched in between.
-There are lots of variations available.
+Sometimes inserts can even be a combo of 2 different pieces of fabric that snap together (ex. one part microfiber that snaps onto, for example, a layer of hemp), or you might see inserts that are natural fabric on the outside with a layer of microfiber sandwiched in between.
+There are lots of variations available to suit all fabric preferences and budgets.

 Using your pocket diapers

 Now that you have your diaper and insert picked out, let's use it on baby.
-If you are using a pocket diaper that is a one-size variety (adjustable with snaps down the front to fit babies from about 8-35lbs), start by adjusting the front rise snaps of the diaper to suit the size of your baby.
+If you are using a pocket diaper that is a one-size variety (adjustable with snaps down the front), start by adjusting the front rise snaps of the diaper to suit the size of your baby.
 Most pocket diapers are 'one-size'.
-If your diapers are a sized kind, for example size 1, 2 or 3 from a brand such as AppleCheeks then there will be no adjustable rise snaps down the front of the diaper (only waist snaps) so skip this step.
+If your diapers are a sized kind, then there will be no adjustable rise snaps down the front of the diaper (only waist snaps) so skip this step.

 ~If you're wondering whether to choose sized or 'one size' cloth diapers, read this~

-Master Tip: You can stuff as many inserts as you need into the pocket to match the wetting requirements of your child (example, an extra insert or booster for nighttime).
+Pro Tip: You can stuff as many inserts as you need into the pocket to match the wetting requirements of your child (example, an extra insert or booster for nighttime).
 But at some point if you add too many you will start to get a gap at the leg.
 At this point, you will experience leaks and it's time to address the increased absorbency needs with perhaps a fitted style diaper instead.
-This is more of an issue at night for older babies.
+This is more of an issue at night.
 Pocket diapers are plenty absorbent enough during the day.
 More about addressing leaks here.
-More about leak-free nighttime diapering here
+More about leak-free nighttime diapering here.

 Time for a diaper change

 Don't want to have to separate the insert from the pocket diaper?
-Then consider AppleCheeks pocket diapers or Thirsties Pocket Diapers.
-The location of the AppleCheeks pocket opening in the middle of the diaper and the design of the Thirsties pocket diaper which opens at both ends mean that with each of these diapers, the inserts will agitate out on their own during the wash cycle, so no need to separate those particular ones before washing.
-Another option is to consider All-In-One style diapers (AIOs) which have no pockets to stuff.
+Then consider Thirsties Pocket Diapers.
+The Thirsties pocket diaper opens at both ends so the inserts will agitate out on their own during the wash cycle; no need to separate those particular ones before washing.
+Another option is to consider All-In-One style diapers (AIOs) which have no pockets to stuff because the absorbency is built in.

 Pocket diapers are a wonderful option for your baby.
 They are easy to use, and easy to wash.
 Most pockets have a layer of microfleece as the fabric touching baby's skin which is soft and comfortable and wicks moisture away into the absorbent core keeping baby feeling dry just like a disposable would.
 You can customize absorbency to your child's needs by adjusting the amount of absorbency you insert into the pocket and many of the styles are 'one-size' adjustable to grow with your baby.
 You can feel confident choosing any of our quality brands of pocket diaper for your baby.
 They are warrantied, ethically produced and made of safe fabrics.